jacheung/jacheung.github.io/_posts/2019-08-14-neuroscience-primer.md

 ---
 layout: post
-title: How do we as neuroscientists study the brain?
+title: How do neuroscientists study the brain?
 subtitle: A primer for studying the neuroscience of touch.
 tags: [neuroscience]
 comments: true